aldrinjenson/aldrinjenson/README.md

 ### Hi there 👋

-## Nice to meet You,
-## The name's Aldrin Jenson and I like warm hugs.
+## I am Aldrin Jenson
-## Do you too?

 <!--

 **aldrinjenson/aldrinjenson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on React Native
+- 🌱 I’m currently learning Typescript!
+- 👯 I’m looking to collaborate on any intersting projects
+- 🤔 I’m looking for help with adding widgets using React- Native
+- 💬 Ask me about React and Redux
+- 📫 How to reach me: [@ninja_Aldrin](https://twitter.com/ninja_Aldrin/)
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: React is better than Angular :)